What are the best box sets on Sky TV right now?

 Peep Show S1-9

 Oh my goodness, I’d forgotten how completely not family-friendly this show is until my 12-year-old walked in mid-episode.
 Needless to say, I was mortified with embarrassment within 20 seconds.
+Did that ever happen to you?

 It’s raucous and awkward and very funny.
 Although I’m female, I think everyone can relate to Mark and his deep-rooted ability to say the utterly wrong thing at any given moment.
 It’s available free right now on Sky Box Sets.